cadmusofthebes/kali-docker/README.md

 ## XRDP Doesn't work
 \- Make sure you are RDPing into your docker container over `127.0.0.1:3390` and not the IP of the docker container.

-\- Sometimes just need to start/stop it to get it working again as it gets hung at startup
+\- Sometimes just need to start/stop it to get it working again as it gets hung at startup.
+I have also seen it say "service start failed" but work anyway.
 ```bash
 /etc/init.d/xrdp stop
 /etc/init.d/xrdp start